Edit-Mr/Arduino-AirHockey/README.md

 ![Circuit Diagram](circuit_diagram.svg)

 > 1~8 is the pin number of my TFT display.
 You can change it to your own pin number.
-I use pin 6 as the power supply of the joystick.
+I use pin six as the power supply of the joystick.
 You can also change it to your own pin number, but you need to change the code.
-Using pin 12 may let the line looks better but my pin12 can't output 5V so I use pin 6.
+Using pin 12 may let the line looks better, but my pin 12 can't output 5V, so I use pin 6.

 | PIN | SYMBOL |
 | --- | --- |